insideclojure/insideclojure.github.io/_posts/2015-01-02-sequences.md

     (comment "all done - terminate")))
 {% endhighlight %}

-Sequence functions (map, filter, etc) implicitly call `seq` on the incoming collection and return a sequence (possibly empty, not nil).
+Sequence functions (map, filter, etc) implicitly call `seq` on the incoming (seqable) collection and return a sequence (possibly empty, not nil).
 You must use `seq` on the result to nil pun.

 {% highlight clojure %}
 user=> (filter odd?
 [1 2 3]) ;; calls seq on the vector